nijdarshan/democratizing-ai-kannada/README.md

 ## Overview

-**Democratizing AI x Kannada** is an ongoing project aimed at bringing the power of AI, specifically in Natural Language Processing (NLP), to the Kannada language.
+**Democratizing AI x Kannada** is an ongoing project aimed at bringing the power of AI, specifically in Natural Language Processing (NLP), to the less digitalized languages with [Dr.Haim Dubossarsky](https://www.qmul.ac.uk/eecs/people/profiles/haim-dubossarsky.html) at [Queen Mary University of London](https://www.qmul.ac.uk/eecs/).
 Kannada, like many other regional languages, often lacks the rich datasets and resources available for languages such as English, French, or German.
-This project seeks to bridge that gap by creating and training AI models that can effectively process and understand Kannada.
+This project seeks to bridge that gap by creating and training AI models to effectively process and understand Kannada.

-Our goal is to make cutting-edge AI accessible for low-resource languages like Kannada by leveraging existing NLP technologies.
 The focus is on developing tools that can transfer NLP models successfully across languages, enhancing the linguistic capabilities and accessibility of AI for a broader audience.
+We aim to make AI accessible for low-resource languages listed below.

+- Arabic
+- Azerbaijani
+- Bengali
+- Hindi
+- Japanese
+- Kannada
+- Korean
+- Marathi
+- Polish
+- Punjabi
+- Swahili
+- Telugu
+- Urdu
+- Vietnamese

 ## Motivation